2hdlockness/MMM-IronManGA/README.md

 ## Configuration:

-You must add the contents of the `custom.css` file to your custom.css file.
+You must add the contents of the [custom.css file](https://raw.githubusercontent.com/2hdlockness/MMM-IronManGA/main/custom.css) to your custom.css file of MagicMirror.

 If you don't have one you can directly copy the `custom.css` file to `~/MagicMirror/css` with this command:
 ```sh